Darko-Ristic/create-and-mark-test-automatically/README.md

-# Automated Quiz Creation & Scoring Pipeline
+# Automated Quiz Creation & Scoring Program

 This project lets you automatically create and score test created using question from text file.
 It's made to help with grading multiple tests quickly and easily.